Contributing Author: Jillian Warwick, Integrative Holistic Health Practitioner

-Consuming the correct amount of the proper nutrients at the ideal time is key for athletes, and performance is compromised with both excess & deficiency.
+Consuming the correct amount of the proper nutrients at the ideal time is key for athletes, and performance is compromised with both excess and deficiency.
 This concept also applies to hydration, where detrimental effects can occur on both sides of the equation.
 Drinking too little or too much can have performance-inhibiting effects.
 For shorter-duration exercise, drinking to thirst is the best recommendation.
 Drink throughout the day, and keep water on hand; but remember, you can only absorb so much water.
 If you have to relieve yourself every 30 minutes, you’re likely just flushing fluids thru – and minerals out – of your tissues.
-Never force yourself to drink; and keep in mind, hydration is more than just H2O.
-Eat plenty of high water-content fruits & veggies; and don’t be afraid of quality salt.
-Salt your food to taste, and add a pinch of mineral-rich salt to your water for best absorption & electrolyte balance – or try one of the “Simply Better Sports Drink” recipes below.
+Never force yourself to drink, and keep in mind, hydration is more than just H2O.
+Eat plenty of high water-content fruits and veggies, and don’t be afraid of quality salt.
+Salt your food to taste, and add a pinch of mineral-rich salt to your water for best absorption and electrolyte balance – or try one of the “Simply Better Sports Drink” recipes below.

 SIMPLY BETTER SPORTS DRINKS

-Try one of these super simple recipes for a homemade, hydrating & nutrient-boosting beverage.
+Try one of these super simple recipes for a homemade, hydrating, and nutrient-boosting beverage.

 - 3 cups coconut water